Menu

 Please note: These expectations will be added and built on throughout the year as and when the children are ready for them.

-• Children are encouraged to find out information, bring in books or object of interest or a similar related task pertaining to the focus topic being carried out.
+• Children are encouraged to find out information, bring in books or objects of interest or a similar related task pertaining to the focus topic being carried out.

 • Library – All the of the children in our Foundation Stage will be bringing home library books on a Friday to be returned the following week on a Wednesday